TrackerSB/IEEEAITestChallenge2021/deliverable2/README.md

  - [Static Obstacles in CubeTown](https://youtu.be/WLIh9Pv8FcI).
 This video shows how SALVO created four tests in the CubeTown map to cover various combinations of static object placement: no obstacle, an obstacle in the middle of the lane, and obstacles partially occluding the lane on the left and right sides.

 ## References
+[1] M. Althoff et al., "Automatic Conversion of Road Networks from OpenDRIVE to Lanelets," in Proc. of the IEEE International Conference on Service Operations and Logistics, and Informatics, 2018
-[1] T. Zohdinasab et al., "DeepHyperion: exploring the feature space of deep learning-based systems through illumination search", Proceedings of the 30th ACM SIGSOFT International Symposium on Software Testing and Analysis, ISSTA 2021, 2021, DOI: https://doi.org/10.1145/3460319.3464811
+[2] T. Zohdinasab et al., "DeepHyperion: exploring the feature space of deep learning-based systems through illumination search," in Proc. of ACM SIGSOFT International Symposium on Software Testing and Analysis, 2021